 College of Business

 The accounting and business undergraduate and master’s degree programs are accredited by the AACSB International – The Association to Advance Collegiate Schools of Business.
-The Bachelor of Business Administration degree program is offered on TAMU-CC’s main Island Campus, online and at the Texas A&M University System RELLIS Campus in Bryan, Texas.
-The Master of Business Administration program is offered as an evening program on the Island Campus and online.
+The Bachelor of Business Administration degree program is offered on TAMU-CC’s main Island Campus, fully online, and at the Texas A&M University System RELLIS Campus in Bryan, Texas.
+The Master of Business Administration program is offered fully online and as an evening program on the Island Campus.
 The Master of Accountancy is offered online only.

 Mission